imagej/imagej.github.io/_pages/plugins/denoiseg.md

 ### Example data

-If you just want to test the FIJI plugin you may use this [data](https://cloud.mpi-cbg.de/index.php/s/Mayv4JHOlR6ykBh).
+If you just want to test the Fiji plugin you may use this [data](https://cloud.mpi-cbg.de/index.php/s/Mayv4JHOlR6ykBh).
 It was used to create the screenshots below.

 Please note: You may not use this training data to segment your images.
 You need to prepare your own training data to get good results for your images.